Amejia481/whereismybus_locationtracking/README.md

-#  Log.i(TAG," :sunglasses: Where is My Buss Location Tracker :sunglasses: ");
+#  Log.i(TAG," :sunglasses: Where is My Bus Location Tracker :sunglasses: ");

 This is the home for the source code of the android app, is written using java and [firebase][firebase_site] [BaaS][BaaS_info]. **We are open improvements**, if you like :heart_eyes: the app and  think that there is something  missing, or perhaps you want  improve something, just do it!.
 We are looking forward to hear from you.